Non-bargaining unit staff employees

 1.1 Syracuse University is committed to establishing and maintaining harmonious working relationships between supervisors and the employees whom they supervise.
 Toward that end, this procedure is intended to ensure the prompt and impartial resolution of disputes that have been addressed through supervisory channels but cannot be or have not been satisfactorily resolved.

 1.2 A staff member may bring a support person to any or all of the meetings related to addressing a work-place problem.
 The support person cannot be an attorney.
 Staff Advocates (Appendix I), who are trained in conflict resolution techniques, are available as resources for Complainants to provide support and guidance throughout the entire process.
 As another option, the Complainant may choose his/her own support person instead of a Staff Advocate.
 The Complainant and the Respondent may also seek process assistance from the Human Resources Office.
-Contact the Staff Complaint Coordinator for more information at 443-1914.
+Contact your Senior HR Business Partner.

 1.3 If the unresolved dispute involves disciplinary action, the supervisor is not precluded from utilizing the University’s discipline policy while waiting for the dispute to be resolved.
 Nothing in this procedure is intended to limit the University’s right to manage and direct its work force and operations, including the University’s right to adopt or alter any rule, policy or practice with advance notice.